T3sT3ro/T3sT3ro.github.io/stuff/formatter/README.md

 ## Available styles

 run `./formatter -l` after building or look inside the source code of `formatter.cpp`.
+Remember - not all styles may be supported in your terminal.
+It's best to run `make demo` first to see what works and what doesn't work for you.

 ## example usage